Mun-Min/Credit_Risk_Classification/Resources/classification_report.md

 </br>

-* Using a machine learning model, we will try to determine which loans are healthy (low-risk) or non-healthy (high-risk) based on the loan status provided by the lending company.
+* Using a machine learning model, I will try to determine which loans are healthy (low-risk) or non-healthy (high-risk) based on the loan status provided by the lending company.

   * The Logistic Regression Algorithm is the best tool to use for our machine learning model since it is widely used to predict the probability of a target variable in classification problems.